 This multifaceted adventure on the South Saskatchewan River packs a lot into one day.
 Started in 2006 to help celebrate Saskatoon’s city centennial, the trip included local historians relating stories of history associated with the river in the vicinity of Saskatoon.
-One such story reveals the City’s connections with Chief Whitecap and the Dakota Nation situated just downstream of where we launch the canoe trip.
+One such story reveals the City’s connections with Chief Whitecap and the Dakota First Nation situated just downstream of where we launch the canoe trip.
 Natural history enters the picture further on as we canoe by massive sand cliffs that show layers of sediments laid down in ancient glacial Lake Saskatoon.
-Intriguing tales of days gone by continue until our pull out point at the Saskatoon Berry Barn.
+Intriguing tales of days gone by continue after our river bank campfire lunch until our pull out point at the Saskatoon Berry Barn.

 Custom departure dates for groups can be arranged.

 |River flatwater with mild current

 |Novice – a modest degree of fitness and upper body conditioning will help prepare you for paddling and portaging

 |$180 plus 5% GST

 The day trip begins with a morning rendezvous at the Victoria Park Boathouse in Saskatoon.
 There we scour the river maps to get a read on the canoe route for the day and we go over safety precautions and talk about how to counter wind and waves and current.
 Then we board the van and head SW out of the City toward the Berry Barn, stopping at a Valley Rd. market garden to pick up fresh corn (when in season) for the roast on the riverbank later on.